imahungrypanda/Job-Queue/README.md

 ### Example

- User submits www.google.com to your endpoint.
-The user gets back a job id.
-Your system fetches www.google.com (the result of which would be HTML) and stores the result.
-The user asks for the status of the job id and if the job is complete, he gets a response that includes the HTML for www.google.com
+User submits www.google.com to the endpoint.
+The user gets back a job `id`.
+Your system fetches www.google.com and stores the result, which will be HTML.
+The user asks for the status of the job `id`, and if the job is complete, the user gets a response that includes the HTML for www.google.com.

  **Request Example**